504 Accommodations for ADHD504 Accommodations for ADHD: An Evidence-Based Teacher's Guide - educational concept illustration

 • colour-coded folders by subject.
 Simple visual organisation reduces decision fatigue.

 • Weekly binder or locker check.
-Set a 5-minute routine on Fridays where the student and a peer buddy organise materials.
+Set a 5-minute routine on Fridays where the learner and a peer buddy organise materials.

 • Visual schedule posted daily.
-Not just for younger students.
+Not just for younger learners.
 Middle schoolers with ADHD benefit from seeing the day's structure at a glance.

 • Break long-term projects into checkpoints with teacher check-ins at each stage.
 A two-week project should have at least three checkpoints.